image

 Cuttings, grafting, layering, division

-This page is a place to collect links about the many and varied forms of vegetative (asexual) plant propagation, especially those that can be readily performed by the home gardener.
+This page is a place to collect information about the many and varied forms of vegetative (asexual) plant propagation, especially those that can be readily performed by the home gardener.
 Tissue culture (micropropagation) is another technique, but the amount of skill and equipment required means it is mostly the preserve of commercial propagators.

 Plant Propagation Texas A&M University